vacp2p/rfc/content/docs/rfcs/51/README.md

 However, they do not scale to large traffic loads.
 A single [libp2p gossipsub mesh](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md#gossipsub-the-gossiping-mesh-router),
-which carries messages associated with a single pubsub topic, can be seen as a separate unstructured P2P network (gossip and control messages go beyond these boundaries, but at its core, it is a separate P2P network).
+which carries messages associated with a single pubsub topic, can be seen as a separate unstructured P2P network (control messages go beyond these boundaries, but at its core, it is a separate P2P network).
 With this, the number of [Waku relay](/spec/11/) content topics that can be carried over a pubsub topic is limited.
 This prevents app protocols that aim to span many multicast groups (realized by content topics) from scaling.